 Self-employed people who are not members of a Pillar 2 scheme are allowed to pay 20% of their earnings, or a maximum of 33,840 francs into a Pillar 3a product.
 They too can deduct this amount from their taxable income.

 Capital payouts from "restricted" pension provision, which is what Pillar 3a is, are taxed separately by the Federal government, namely by way of an annual tax.
 Tax is also charged by the cantons, municipalities and churches.
 However, this is not a case of postponing payment of tax: the tax you save before the payout will have been – and always will be – more than the tax you pay on the payout you receive.
 How much more will depend primarily on your tax base and on where you live.
-Precise tax calculations can be performed on the Internet or by a financial advisor.
+Precise tax calculations can be performed with the Helvetia tax calculator or by a financial advisor.

 Without Pillar 3, your retirement provision will be resting on shakier foundations.
 It will be supported by "just" two pillars: your basic AHV pension provision and your occupational pension scheme.
 The AHV pays a relatively modest pension.
 And because people's life expectancy is steadily increasing, the benefits provided by occupational pension funds need to be paid for longer and longer.
 This is one of the reasons why retirement pensions will tend to be smaller in the future.
 Anyone wishing to maintain their accustomed standard of living after the active earning phase of their life is over therefore absolutely needs to go for Pillar 3 provision.
 What's more, in terms of its risk/return ratio, Pillar 3a is one of the most attractive investments available.